NebriBlackwing/LaravelDocker/README.md

 Please file an issue in this repo's issue tracker.
 I'll do my best to keep this repository up to date and address any concerns or requests.

 ## Did you find this project useful?
-If you have benefitted from this project, all that I kindly ask is to have the repo star'd.
+If you have benefitted from this project, I'd love to hear from you.
+Feel free to drop me a note in ryan.fletcher@codepassion.ca.
+It's always good to hear feedback of any kind on the projects that I have worked on.